About Freedom 35 Blog

 - It’s more likely in some areas in the US than others for low income or working class households to rise to the top 20% of income earners.
 The likelihood of this happening in Carrington, North Dakota for example is 30%.
 But it drops down to only 10% in Sacramento, California, and even lower to just 4% in Atlanta, Georgia.
 Most working class people don’t know about this gap in upward mobility but you can dramatically improve your future prospects to earn a higher income, if relocation is a viable option for you.

-- If you’re in the market to buy furniture or kitchen appliances you can probably find someone willing to give theirs away.
+- Looking to buy furniture or kitchen appliances?
+Maybe find someone willing to give theirs away.
 If you can get something for free and care more about functionality than brands or looks, why not?

 - If you’re looking to relocate but not sure where to move to yet, consider cities with a shortage of workers with high income mobility, low unemployment rate, and high wages.
 Even someone who has little education and no work experience can make $32/hr working as a service clerk instead of $12/hr doing the same job, simply because of where they work.